psaux0/psaux0.github.io/about.md

 Tweets channel [link]({{site.url}}/tweets.html)

 My daily [thoughts](https://www.dropbox.com/sh/eypf8zoimux4i2e/AABmPIUDuQ00JFM_RZA8ERmZa?dl=0) on the market.
+(Note on Daily Thoughts: I moved my daily thoughts to Evernote since Aug.
+12 2016.
+It is no longer pulic.
+Drop me an email at russell.susu[at]gmail.com if you are intereted.

 Every thing is for my love: 魏琦.